-Dr. Rotem’s careful observation of the ultraorthodox Jews and the Arab communities illustrate how titles and identities can mask much more complexity beneath them.
-Regarding the ultraorthodox Jews she created a distinction between different conjugations pointing to resources as mental health referees that can work as mediators.
-The Arab community is also diverse, Bedouins from the Negev at the south district of Israel are not in the same condition as the Arabs residing in Jaffa or Ramla in the center of Israel.
-Her point underlines the importance of multi-dimensional intersectional analysis to understand inequalities.
-Although not being the only one referring to inequalities in a complex fashion, the multifaced perspective was rare among interviewees.
-The absence of this discourse can either signify the difficulty to study it, or more likely signify the limited discourse in Israel that fails to acknowledge the complexity of discriminated population and focuses on the ‘us and them’ dimension (Kahanoff, Lurie & Masalha, 2019).
+Dr. Rotem’s careful observations of the Ultraorthodox Jew and the Arab communities illustrate how titles and identities can mask much more complexity beneath them.
+Regarding the Ultraorthodox Jews, she created a distinction between different conjugations, pointing to resources as mental health referees that can work as mediators.
+The Arab community is also diverse, for example Bedouins from the Negev in the Southern District of Israel are not in the same condition as the Arabs residing in Jaffa or Ramla in the center of Israel.
+Her point underlines the importance of using a multidimensional intersectional analysis to understand inequalities.
+Although she was not the only person who referred to inequalities in a complex fashion, such a multifaced perspective was rare among the interviewees.
+The absence of this type of discourse may either signify the difficulty of studying it or, more likely, signify the limited nature of the discourse in Israel, which fails to acknowledge the complexity of populations that suffer from discrimination and instead focuses on an “us and them” dimension (Kahanoff, Lurie & Masalha, 2019).

-To conclude, this section analyzed and demonstrated the intersected identities of autistic adults in Israel.
-The section argues that to fully understand the marginalization of the autistic community, these intersected identities must be taken in consideration.
-Whether it is autistic adults from low socioeconomic status who are deprived from access to private services, autistic adults who resides in the periphery and have no services available around or that have to travel for hours to get services, Arabic autistic adults who do not have services or professionals speaking their mothers tongue, Ultraorthodox autistic adults who do not have professionals that understand their culture nuances, or Women autistic who find themselves alone with no supporting services in the struggle to achieve their ‘desired’ Israeli family, all are important to fully understand inequalities of autistic adults in the Israeli context.
-The statistically insignificant result of the survey findings analysis despite not fully supporting the qualitative findings on the marginalization of certain intersected social groups are not refuting them either.
-These findings stress future research should explore the question on inequlities between autistic adults in Israel quantitatively.
-From the perspective of SDH this section established that the social position of autistics individuals in the Israeli context cannot be understood as one, multifaceted observation is mandatory to capture the extent of the marginalization autistic adults in Israel suffer from.
-Any intervention to improve autistic adults’ wellbeing, must take these findings in consideration and try to introduce services that will also be directed to reducing in between autistic inequalities.
+To conclude, this section analyzed and demonstrated the intersectional identities of autistic adults in Israel.
+The section argues that to fully understand the marginalization of the autistic community, these intersectional identities must be taken in consideration.
+Whether it is autistic adults of low socioeconomic status who are deprived of access to private services, autistic adults who reside in the periphery of Israel and have no services available nearby and have to travel for hours to access services, Arabic autistic adults who do not have services or professionals who speak their mother tongue, Ultraorthodox autistic adults who do not have professionals who understand their cultural nuances, or women with autism who find themselves alone with no supporting services in the struggle to achieve their “desired” Israeli family, all are important to fully understand the inequalities faced by autistic adults in the Israeli context.
+Although the analysis of the survey findings did not produce any statistically significant results and thus did not fully support the qualitative findings in relation to the marginalization of certain intersectional social groups, they did not refute them either.
+These findings stress the need for future quantitative research to explore the question of inequalities among autistic adults in Israel.
+From the perspective of SDHs, this section established that the social position of autistic individuals in the Israeli context cannot be understood as a single social position.
+Multifaceted observation is essential to capture the extent of the marginalization autistic adults in Israel suffer from.
+Any intervention to improve the wellbeing of autistic adults must take these findings into consideration and try to introduce services that will also be directed at reducing inequalities among autistic individuals.

 6.2.
 The causes of inequalities